Who wouldn’t mind having a garden of fresh lavender that not only looks like a sea of violet but smells refreshing as well?

 - Pruning prevents leggy growth and assures plants bloom to their full capacity

-If you are looking for a long-lasting lavender that is not expensive in the long run, get English lavender.
+If you are looking for long-lasting lavender that is not expensive in the long run, get English lavender.
 You won’t have to replace it every 3 or 4 years!

 Bloom Duration and Time